 What kind of mics will you use for the preacher?
 Lapel or over ear?
 I think the answer to this might partly be personal preference.
 I personally prefer lapel mics, but over ear mics are perhaps less susceptible to rustling when the preacher/speaker is moving about.

 58)Dealing with complaints

 When running sound, it is inevitable at some point that you are going to receive some complaints from folks in the congregation.
 Listen carefully to what people are telling you, respond graciously and with humility even if you think they are wrong.
 Maybe write down what has been said so you can discuss it with the rest of your team.
-You might want to read my post on this subject – How to deal with complaints the worship band is too loud.
+You might want to read my post on this subject – how to deal with complaints that church music is too loud.

 59)Audio processing software ideas